Georg Michalsen: Poland

 In addition to the operation in Warsaw, Michalsen, together with others in Lublin cadre, played a leading role in the evacuation of the ghettos in Otwock, Wołomin, Piaski, Międzyrzec Podlaski and Włodawa.
 During the final destruction of the Warsaw Ghetto in April and May 1943, Michalsen organized the relocation to a site in Lublin of the Többens and Schultz factories that employed thousands of forced laborers.
 By this time, Michalsen was considered one of the foremost SS experts in the liquidation of ghettos.
-Between August 16 and 23, 1943, Michalsen next was involved in the liquidation of the Białystok Ghetto where at least 30,000 people were deported to Treblinka and Auschwitz.
+Between August 16 and 23, 1943, Michalsen was involved in the liquidation of the Białystok Ghetto where at least 30,000 people were deported to Treblinka and Auschwitz.
 In recommending that Michalsen be promoted to SS-Sturmbannführer on 11 February 1945, Globočnik wrote: "M[ichalsen] took part in the R[einhard] operation in an independent and decisive manner and, for example, had a decisive influence on the heavy fighting in Warsaw, and also cleaned Bialystok in 5 days."